 I previously completed a Master of Letters in Philosophy from University of Aberdeen, UK.

-The research topic is the logic of acknowledgement in the work of Stanley Cavell, which crosses over the boundaries of Ordinary Language Philosophy and Post-Kantian Philosophy.
+The research topic I investigate is the logic of acknowledgement in the work of Stanley Cavell, which crosses over the boundaries of Ordinary Language Philosophy and Post-Kantian Philosophy.
 The task is to reconceive the traditional problem of other minds: whether I can know other minds as my own mind at all.
 I wish to reconstruct, or reverse, the very predicament and so its resolution.
 The problem of knowing or understanding other minds as one’s own mind has entertained contemporary philosophers working between Analytic and Post-Kantian traditions, and has been diversely approached from epistemological, conceptual, and phenomenological angles.

-I focus on developing a radical reading of Cavell’s The Claim of Reason (esp. part IV), resorting to Austin and Wittgenstein, but returning to Fichte and Hegel, before venturing to sketch out affinities and difference with Critical Theory (i.e. Adorno, Benjamin, Gramsci).
+I focus on developing a novel reading of Cavell’s The Claim of Reason (esp. part IV), resorting to Austin and Wittgenstein, but returning to Fichte and Hegel, before venturing to sketch out affinities and differences with Critical Theory (i.e. Adorno, Benjamin, Gramsci).
 In line with a prompt from Cavell’s diagnosis, I look at the question of estrangement from one’s words, world, and others, which cross over the boundaries of Ordinary Language Philosophy and Post-Kantian Philosophy.
 Again, I wish to attempt an approach that is a reversal of the discussion, responding to the question of understanding one’s own mind as other.
 Is it plausible to claim that I understand my mind as another?
 Is it a claim?
 What could be the criteria, or conditions, and particular circumstances of doing so?
 And, do these questions lead to political, moral, and aesthetic ramifications?
 This part of my research project will be undertaken at Oxford University, Michaelmas term, 2021

+I am Guest Editor for Conversations: The Journal of Cavellian Studies, “Cavell and Dialectics”, Issue 9 (forthcoming).
 I have written a chapter “Philosophy’s Antagonisms: Retracing the Self in Hamann, Fichte, Hegel, & Wittgenstein” for Wittgenstein and Classical German Philosophy (De Gruyter, forthcoming).

 I am also interested in Latin American Philosophy and Mexican Philosophy, (e.g. Jose Vasconcelos’ La Raza Cósmica and Todologia or Enrique Dussel’s Philosophy of Liberation).
 I read Fransico Miro Quesada’s El hombre sin teoria parallel to Wittgenstein’s anti-theory posture, a sort of liberation from theory itself.